 15 months after graduating

-88% of our graduates agree that their current activity is meaningful*
+89% of our graduates said their current activity is meaningful

 Studying education at the University of Plymouth will open a wide range of career choices.
 One of the most obvious routes is teaching, whether as a primary or secondary school teacher, lecturer or adult educator.
 Depending on your level of education, you may need to gain some further qualifications, such as a Postgraduate Certificate in Education (PGCE) in Primary/Secondary education or a Teaching English as a Foreign Language qualification (TEFL) if you would like to teach abroad.
 There are lots of helpful pathways into teaching if you want to come back to it later in your career.